cfpb/design-system/docs/pages/web-component-storybook.md

           this arg automatically from the manifest's unnamed slot entry (`slots:
           [{ name: '', description: '...'}]`) and the story just seeds a default value for it:

-            `args: { ...args, variant: 'primary', 'deafault-slot': 'Button label' },` It also dynamically builds a select control for `icon-left/icon-right` off the actual icon SVG filenames and includes two intentionally invalid stories (`InvalidVariant`, `InvalidType`) tagged `['!dev','!autodocs']`.
-These exist to be picked up by the Vitest/Storybook test runner and verify that invalid values fall back gracefully without cluttering the storybook UI (sidebar/docs).
+            `args: { ...args, variant: 'primary', 'default-slot': 'Button label' },`

+            It also dynamically builds a select control for `icon-left/icon-right` off the actual icon SVG filenames.
+It has no `play` functions.
+The button has no interaction of its own to demonstrate so its whole contract lives in `cfpb-button/index.spec.js`: variant and type fallbacks, the link form, and disabled state.

           - `cfpb-expandable.stories.ts` can't use the auto `template()` because it needs two _named_ slots.
 This is the pattern to copy for any component with named slots.
-It also demonstrates the `play` functions exercising the component's 4 custom events using `fn()` spies from the `storybook/test` and `userEvent.click`, plus a synthetic-event trick for the CSS-transition-driven `collapsend`/`expandend` events because the component's internal BaseTransition listens for the Chromium-prefixed name first. `CollapseProgramatically` shows testing an imperative property write.
+It also demonstrates `play` functions exercising the component's 4 custom events using `fn()` spies from `storybook/test` and `userEvent.click`, plus a synthetic-event trick for the CSS transition drive `collapsed` / `expanded` events because the component's internal BaseTransition listens for the Chromium-prefix name first.
+Those 4 stay in the story because each is derived by a real click.
+Programatic property writes moved to `cfpb-expandable/index.spec.js`

             It writes a custom `render:` like this: